This is a guide covering the best lenses for the Canon Rebel T7i.

 Maybe you’re underwhelmed by my pick, but I truly believe that a trusty, quality-built 50mm lens will get you far in photography if you treat it right and use it to the best of your abilities.

-This lens by Canon isn’t just ultra-portable, it’s on the cheap side while giving you plenty of performance across a wide range of photographic styles.
+This lens by Canon is ultra-portable and gives you plenty of performance across a wide range of photographic styles.

 It can be used for portraits, landscapes, chewing scenery, and many other applications.